DataTalksClub/machine-learning-zoomcamp/cohorts/2026/06-trees/images/2026-09-09-provenance-ledger.md

 # 06-trees durable provenance — 2026-09-09

-This ledger records durable source-to-crop provenance for the eleven illustrations in this queue.
+This ledger records durable source-to-crop provenance for the twelve illustrations in this queue.
 Seven published PNGs retain their previously accepted bytes.
 The four `10-summary` PNGs are regenerated in focused commits from their original non-crisp JPGs and bounded crops; their previous PNGs are never used as imagegen inputs.
-The final-model semantic correction to the `10-summary-06` output is recorded below.
+The final-model semantic correction to the `10-summary-06` output and the later eta-plot semantic correction are recorded below.

 ## Method